 There are dozens of men's and women's varsity, intramural, and club sports for you to join.
 And, you'll enjoy our state-of-the-art sports facilities, including weight rooms, indoor and outdoor tracks, pools, ice rink and tennis courts.

 RIT/NTID alumni have jobs in every region of the country and all around the world.
-Over the past five years, more than 91 percent of deaf and hard-of-hearing graduates who have sought jobs after graduation have found one within a year, and last year, 93 percent of graduates successfully found employment.
+Last year, 93 percent of deaf and hard-of-hearing students who sought jobs after graduation found one within a year.